Arma 3 Team Speak Radio Plugin (documentation) v0.9.12 (10-10-2016)

 |Underwater transceiver||All||32-41kHz / 70-300 m. (depending on waves)|

 Not all radios presented here, also next airborne 40km radios are supported : "AN/ARC-201", "AN-ARC-164", "MR6000L"

 Personal and long range radios of one faction support a single protocol, therefore they can communicate with each other.
 If the transmission is carried out from the personal one – the sound will be high-frequency.
 In the case of long range transmission – it’ll be low-frequency.

 Radio propagation is affected by terrain.
-Worst case - if you right behind the steep hill.
-If you go from hill edge into direction from transmitter you will get better signal propagation.
+Worst case - if you are right behind a steep hill.
+If you go from hill edge into the direction of the transmitter you will get better signal propagation.
 Best case - line of sight.

 Personal and long range radios support transmitting and receiving on two channels simultaneously.
 By pressing "Setup additional channel" switch on radio current channel will be marked as additional.
 After switching to another channel you will hear both - active and additional channels.
 It is possible to setup different stereo modes for active and additional channels.
 Use 'T' to transmit on additional channel of personal radio, 'Y' - for long range radio.